Badr al-Din Lu'lu': Literature

-The Book of Songs (1218-1219)
+The Book of Songs (1218–1219)

 Lu'lu' with musicians and male attendants.
-Kitāb al-aghānī, Mosul, 1218-1219.
+Kitāb al-aghānī, Mosul, 1218–1219.
 Vol IV.
 Cairo, Egyptian National Library, Ms Farsi 579.

-During his period as governor for the Zengid dynasty, Lu'lu' appears prominently in the 1218-1219 edition the Kitāb al-aghānī ("Book of Songs"), probably made in Mosul.
+During his period as governor for the Zengid dynasty, Lu'lu' appears prominently in the 1218–1219 edition the Kitāb al-aghānī ("Book of Songs"), probably made in Mosul.
 The whole edition consists in 20 volumes, four of them now being in the National Library in Cairo (II, IV, XI, XIII), two more in the Feyzullah Library, Istanbul (XVII, XIX), and the last one in the Royal Library, Copenhagen. and had several miniatures, only six of which have remained.

 In the miniatures, Lu'lu' wears the Turkic military furred hat, the Sharbush (Harbush).
 He also wears a gold brocaded Turkic tunic (qabā` turki), with țirāz arm bands on which his name is clearly inscribed.
 He has red leather boots with stamped gold decorations.
 Most of his attendants wear the Turkic dress, with Turkic coat, boots and headress.

 Jacobite-Syrian Lectionary of the Gospels (c.1220)

 Several important Christian manuscripts were also created in Mosul during the period of the rule Badr al-Din Lu'lu'.
 One of them, the Jacobite-Syrian Lectionary of the Gospels, was created at the Mar Mattai Monastery 20 kilometers northeast of the city of Mosul, c.1220 (Vatican Library, Ms. Syr.
 559).
 This Gospel, with its depiction of many military figures in armour, is considered as a useful reference of the military technologies of classical Islam during the period.

 Detail of f.139r, Crucifixion.
 Vatican Library, Ms. Syr.
 559.

 Detail of f.18r, Massacre of the Innocents.
 Vatican Library, Ms. Syr.
 559.

 Detail of f.29v, Beheading of John the Baptist.
 Vatican Library, Ms. Syr.
 559.

-Detail of f.28r, John the Baptist preaching.
-Vatican Library, Ms. Syr.
-559.

-The Book of Theriac (1225-1250)
+The Book of Theriac (1225–1250)

 Scenes of the royal court.
 Probably northern Iraq (Mosul).
 Mid 13th century.
 Book of Antidotes of Pseudo-Gallen (Kitāb al-Diryāq).
 "In the paintings the facial cast of these [ruling] Turks is obviously reflected, and so are the special fashions and accoutrements they favored".

-A mid-13th century edition (second quarter of the 13th century, i.e. 1225-1250) of the manuscript Kitâb al-Diryâq, attributed to Mosul, is known from the Nationalbibliotek in Vienna (A.F.
+A mid-13th-century edition (second quarter of the 13th century, i.e. 1225–1250) of the manuscript Kitâb al-Diryâq, attributed to Mosul, is known from the Nationalbibliotek in Vienna (A.F.
 10).
-Although there is no mention of a dedication in this edition, the courtly paintings are quite similar to those of the court of Badr al-Din Lu'lu' in the Kitab al-Aghani (1218-1219), and may be related to this ruler.
+Although there is no mention of a dedication in this edition, the courtly paintings are quite similar to those of the court of Badr al-Din Lu'lu' in the Kitab al-Aghani (1218–1219), and may be related to this ruler.